Rick's Causeway Coast Hostel

 6 Bed Dorm - Mixed (Shared bathroom)Continental breakfast included

-8 Bed Dorm - Mixed (Private bathroom)Continental breakfast included
+8 Bed Dorm - Mixed (Shared bathroom)Continental breakfast included

 |Private Rooms A private room is a room that is not shared with other people from the property – in other words, you book and pay for all the beds in the room.
 If you are traveling alone, for example, but want to book a double room, you must pay for two people in order to book the whole room.|